This post may contain affiliate links. For more information, please read my disclosure policy.

-Have I mentioned that Tapestry of Grace is the backbone of my homeschool?
-We switched to Tapestry 2 years ago.
-It was one of the best decisions we’ve made in our homeschool.
+Have I mentioned that the Tapestry of Grace curriculum is the backbone of my homeschool?

 - Lower grammar is designed for non-readers, K-2 or 3rd grades.

 - Upper grammar is for elementary kids who read well, 3rd – 5 or 6th grades.

 - The dialectic level is aimed at children in the 6th or 7th – 8th or 9th grades.

 - Rhetoric is 9th or 10th grade through 12th grade.

 Yes, you do have some overlap between the levels because children don’t mature at the same rate.
 Some children need extra time to bloom, while others are kicking to move quickly to higher levels.